-Actions within the SDCCS action plan monitored and reported using the Council's IMPROVe system.
-The SDCCS action plan is reported bi-annually to the CMT, SDMOWG and Executive Committee using the progress update in IMPROVe.
+Actions within the SDCCS action plan are monitored and reported using the Council's IMPROVe system.
+The SDCCS action plan is reported bi-annually to the corporate management team and the climate change and sustainability committee - previously the SDMOWG and Executive Committee - using the progress update in IMPROVe.
 Many of the SDCCS actions are embedded in Resource and Service plans which results in many employees having climate change actions included in their key work objectives as part of their annual performance development review.